-- Appoint a legal guardian for minor children.
+- Appointment a legal guardian for minor children.

-- Durable Power of Attorney for your Finances.
+- Durable power of attorney for your finances.
+(DPOA)

-Regardless of the specific type of instrument you devise, the expert Los Angeles and San Diego estate-planning attorneys at Opelon LLP will help you do it right.
+Regardless of the specific type of instrument you devise, the expert estate-planning attorneys at Opelon LLP will help you do it right.

 If you are unable to come into the office to meet with an estate planning attorney please take a look at our Virtual Estate Planning Services.

 If you think that estate planning is a tool for the rich or the elderly alone, it’s time to think again.
 People of any age can benefit from having a game plan.

 If you should die suddenly without first setting up a trust or writing a will, then the probate court may distribute your assets for you in accordance with local laws, and they will do this with no regard for what you might have wanted.

 Worse, the process could be held up in probate for months or even years, thus forcing those you love to wait much longer to receive their inheritances.